outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    user@tux ~ $ VBoxHeadless --startvm WinXP32
    ```

    *VBoxHeadless* is a tool the launch VM as a server mode without GUI.
 If you buy a VPS, the OS mostly runs in a similar mode (maybe VNC browser).
 Now the VM is started, but not showing up!
 We need to use FreeRDP to get X.

+   On MacOS host, the GUI mode may [report error](https://forums.virtualbox.org/viewtopic.php?f=8&t=99676):

+   >You must specify a machine to start, using the command line.

+   Please disable Audio is guest VM setting.
+You may also want to read [VirtualBox crashes after upgrading to macOS Catalina](https://forums.virtualbox.org/viewtopic.php?f=8&t=95041).
 3. FreeRDP

    The RDP TCP port is set to an optional list *5001,5010-5012* (default *3389*).